kevydotvinu/gnulinuxmate.com/_posts/2020-05-04-open-source-cms-for-jekyll-site-hosted-on-github-pages-netlifycms.md

 EOF
 ```

-Please refer [this](https://www.netlifycms.org/docs/add-to-your-site/) to configure the above for your need.
+Please make changes on config.yml file as per your values and refer [this](https://www.netlifycms.org/docs/add-to-your-site/) for more information.

 This is it!
 Now you can visit https://yousiteurl.com/admin/index.html to authenticate and see your Netlifycms console.